Depression in College Students: New Statistics and ResearchReading Time: 6 minutes

 That’s why rates of depression in college students have been rising, and why college mental health services have been overwhelmed with demand in recent years.
 With the addition of COVID-related stressors, rates of anxiety and depression on college campuses have increased even more dramatically.

 How Many College Students Have Depression?

-Perhaps the most startling college depression statistics come from a survey of 45,000 college students conducted at nine public research universities in 2020, including both undergraduate and graduate students.
-The results showed that more than one-third of college students are suffering from major depression or anxiety disorder.
-These college depression rates are twice as high as in 2019, and the anxiety rates are 1.5 times higher.
+College depression statistics show that students’ mental health has steadily declined since the pandemic.
+A survey of 45,000 college students conducted at nine public research universities, including both undergraduate and graduate students, found that more than one-third of college students were suffering from major depression or anxiety disorder in 2020.
+These college depression rates were twice as high as in 2019, and the anxiety rates were 1.5 times higher.